Game0verZeus/LuluGnomeAdventures/README.md

 - **Sprites & Artwork:** 8-bit style, either handmade or from open sources.
 - **Sounds & Music:**
   - `main.mp3`, `start_menu.mp3`, hammer throw sounds, etc., included in `sounds/`.
-  - Some are self-made, others are free resources with credits.
+  - Some are self-made, others are free resources with credits, most of them from envato elements.
 - **Python & Pygame:** Big thanks to the open-source community!

 ---